 How Do The 4Cs Apply To Sapphires?

 Similar to diamonds, the quality of colored gemstones is graded using standards set for four criteria.
 However, the rules for grading within each criterion are different for colored gemstones than diamonds.
-We break down the 4Cs for sapphires below for a complete guide on how color, clarity, cut, and carat weight affect sapphires.
+We break down the 4Cs for sapphires below for a complete guide on how color, clarity, cut, and carat weight affect sapphires, especially for natural and untreated sapphires.

 Color In Sapphires